Associate Director: Barbara Faust

 The many gardens that surround the Smithsonian museums along the National Mall act as “outdoor museums.”
 All have been designed to complement the museums they border and to enhance the overall museum experience of learning, appreciation and enjoyment.

-- Victory Garden at the National Museum of American History, Behring Center: Located on the terrace outside the museum’s cafeteria, this garden is typical of vegetable gardens created during World War II, when growing food for home consumption was an important part of the war effort.
+• Victory Garden at the National Museum of American History, Behring Center: Located on the museum’s east side, this garden is typical of vegetable gardens created during World War II, when growing food for home consumption was an important part of the war effort.
 It complements the American History Museum’s ongoing exhibition, Within These Walls, which tells the stories of five New England families, including the Scotts, who planted their own victory garden during World War II.

 In addition to the many gardens and interior plant displays that it designs and maintains, Smithsonian Gardens supplies and cares for the nectar-and-pollen producing plants used in the ongoing Butterflies + Plants: Partners in Evolution exhibit at the National Museum of Natural History.
 These plants, grown in a pesticide-free environment, provide a constant source of nutrients for the live butterflies in the exhibit.

 Each year, Smithsonian Gardens collaborates with the U.S. Botanic Garden to present a themed orchid exhibit that attracts hundreds of thousands of visitors.
 The two institutions share plants and resources, making it possible to produce an exhibition that lasts for three months.
 Each exhibit showcases thousands of spectacular orchid specimens and educates visitors on subjects as varied as biodiversity to how orchids are used in food and medicine.

 Another major exhibit that Smithsonian Gardens creates every year features festive holiday displays that adorn the inside and outside of the Smithsonian museums during the winter season.